Panasonic

 Safety: High voltage and hot components present.
 Unplug before touching anything.

-- Step 1 – Clean condenser: Vacuum dust from condenser coils and ensure condenser fan runs freely.
+- Step 1 – Clean condenser: Vacuum dust from condenser coils and ensure the condenser fan runs freely.

 - Step 2 – Check ventilation: Provide adequate clearance around the unit to prevent overheating.